evanx/redex/config/README.md

 ## Configurators

-Configurators enable "meta configuration" of a specific pattern of processors as a whole.
+Configurators enable the configuration of a specific pattern of processors as a whole.

 ### Example: meta configurator for a static web server